CDJulius/CapStone-StarbucksProject/README.md

 - **transcript.zip:** Zipped json file, needs to be extracted to obtain transcript.json.
 Records customer interactions, such as offers received, viewed, completed, and transactions.
 - **README.md:** This file!
 It provides an overview of the project, the libraries used, the files in the repository, and a summary of the results.

+ ## Project Workflow

+**1. Data Loading:**
+- Load portfolio.json, profile.json, and transcript.json into Pandas DataFrames.

+**2. Data Cleaning:**
+- Handle missing values (e.g., replace age 118 with the median, fill missing income with the median, and encode unknown genders as 'U').
+- Convert became_member_on to datetime format.
+- Extract offer_id and amount from the value column in the transcript data.

+**3. Data Merging:**

+- Merge the portfolio, profile, and transcript datasets into a single DataFrame for analysis.

+**4. Feature Engineering:**

+- Create new features such as:
+- Age Groups: Binned into categories (e.g., 0-18, 19-35, 36-50, 51-65, 66-100).
+- Income Groups: Binned into categories (e.g., 0-30k, 30k-60k, 60k-90k, 90k-120k).
+- Gender Groups: Consolidated into 'M', 'F', and 'Other'.

+**5. Exploratory Data Analysis (EDA):**

+- Visualize customer demographics (age, income, and gender distributions).
+- Analyze offer performance by demographic groups and offer types.
+- Explore transaction patterns and offer completion rates.

+**6. Data Preparation for Modeling:**

+- Prepare data for regression (predicting transaction amounts) and classification (predicting offer completion).
+- One-hot encode categorical variables and handle missing/infinite values.

+**7. Machine Learning Modeling:**

+- Regression: Use RandomForestRegressor with RandomizedSearchCV to predict transaction amounts.
+- Classification: Use RandomForestClassifier with RandomizedSearchCV to predict offer completion.
+- Evaluate models using metrics like Mean Squared Error (MSE), R² Score, Mean Absolute Error (MAE), and classification accuracy.

+**8. Insights and Recommendations:**
+- Summarize key findings and provide actionable recommendations for Starbucks.
+-
 # Summary of Results

 Here's a quick summary of what we discovered: